 - 12/28 Panthers at Falcons – 1 p.m.
 FOX

-One is immediately drawn to the week four match up versus the Ravens in Baltimore, where former Panther’s and current Raven’s wide receiver Steve Smith promised WFNZ-Charlotte there would be “blood and guts everywhere” back in mid-March, before even knowing he’d be playing for the Ravens, already known for their smash-mouth play.
+One is immediately drawn to the fourth game against the Ravens in Baltimore, where former Panther’s and current Raven’s wide receiver Steve Smith promised WFNZ-Charlotte there would be “blood and guts everywhere” back in mid-March, before even knowing he’d be playing for the Ravens, already known for their smash-mouth play.
 Smith was unceremoniously released from the Panthers last month after spending his entire career with the team.

 The Carolina Panthers 2014 opponent’s combined record in 2013 was 122-132-2, making their schedule one of the “easiest” in the NFL, ranking in the lower third of the league entering next season after ranking first entering last season.